OptionalRule/ttrpg-dice-claude-skill/README.md

 1. Update the parser grammar in `DiceParser` class in `src/scripts/dice_roller.py`
 2. Add evaluation logic in `DiceEvaluator` class
+3. **Add tests** in the appropriate test file (e.g., `tests/test_modifiers.py`)
+4. Run `uv run pytest` to ensure all tests pass
+5. Run `uv run ruff check src/` to ensure code quality
-3. Update `src/SKILL.md` with new notation documentation
+6. Update `src/SKILL.md` with new notation documentation
-4. Add examples and tests
-5. Update this README
+7. Update this README with examples
+8. Create a pull request or push to main
-6. Create a new GitHub release to automatically build and publish the updated skill package
+9. Create a new GitHub release to automatically build and publish the updated skill package

+### Testing Guidelines

+- **Write tests first** (TDD approach recommended)
+- Aim for >90% code coverage
+- Include tests for edge cases and error conditions
+- Use the existing test structure as examples
+- Run the full test suite before submitting changes

+See the [For Developers](#for-developers) section above for detailed development instructions.

 ## Use Cases